oemof/DHNx/docs/optimization_models.rst

 *oemof-solph*, which works the same way:
 `oemof-solph excel reader example <https://github.com/oemof/oemof-examples/tree/master/oemof_examples/oemof.solph/v0.4.x/excel_reader>`_.

+The minimum requirement for doing an DHS optimisation is to provide an demand at the consumers.
-The minimum requirement of consumer data are the following two .csv files: *bus.csv* specifies the *oemof-solph* *Bus* components, and *demand.csv* defines the *oemof.solph.Sink*.
+Therefore, you need the following two .csv files: *bus.csv* specifies the *oemof-solph* *Bus* components, and *demand.csv* defines the *oemof.solph.Sink*.

 .. csv-table:: bus.csv